utia-gc/variant_calling/README.md

 ## Introduction

-`utia-gc/rnaseq` is a [Nextflow](https://www.nextflow.io/) pipeline built on [utia-gc/ngs](htpps://github.com/utia-gc/ngs) for base NGS analysis.
+`utia-gc/ngs` is a [Nextflow](https://www.nextflow.io/) pipeline for base NGS analysis.
-While `utia-gc/rnaseq` can be run on any platform supported by Nextflow, it is developed for use in HPC environments and specifically [ISAAC Next Generation] at the University of Tennessee, Knoxville.
+While `utia-gc/ngs` can be run on any platform supported by Nextflow, it is developed for use in HPC environments and specifically [ISAAC Next Generation] at the University of Tennessee, Knoxville.

+> [!WARNING]
+> It is usually not a good idea to directly run `utia-gc/ngs`.
+This pipeline is designed to be a starting point for pipelines dedicated to specific analyses.
+It is generally not meant to be run itself.
+It will not often have scheduled or tagged releases, and as such it cannot reliably be used reproducibly.
+In nearly all cases, users should check the forked repos to find a pipeline built from `utia-gc/ngs` that is more suited to their needs or fork the repo to create their own versioned releases of a pipeline built on `utia-gc/ngs`.

 ### Pipeline overview